andreas-trad/tradpaginator/README.md

       {<br />
        pageinputid (the id of the form input that holds the page to go when form is submitted)<br />
        formid (the form id)<br />
+alignbyinputid (the id of the form input that holds the the name of the column that the results are ordered by)<br />
+ascdescinputid (the id of the form input that holds the ordering direction)<br />
       }</p></td>
     <td>&nbsp;</td>
   </tr>